HP-CAO/6IMPOSE/README.md

 ```

 ## Grasping experiments
 For the grasping experiments, we use a robotic manipulator Fanuc CRX 10iAL with a custom Python interface.
 As an endeffector, we use an OnRobot RG2 gripper.
-Attached to the endeffector is a Intel Realsense D415 which is used to obtain the RGBD images.
+Attached to the end-effector is a Intel Realsense D415 which is used to obtain the RGBD images.
 This setup is then used to perform 50 grasp attempts per object in three different lighting conditions, which yields 750 grasps in total.
 The three different lighting conditions are diffused, low and spot lighting, to test the algorithm's robustness to different lighting levels,
 The codebase for performing the robotic gasping can be found from [link](https://github.com/LukasDb/HumanRobotInteraction)

 ## References